 An experienced bankruptcy attorney, such as the bankruptcy attorneys at Starr & Starr, PLLC, can analyze a consumer debtor's debts to determine if there is a risk of certain debts being automatically nondischargeable, or of potentially being found nondischargeable by the Bankruptcy Court.
 Pre-bankruptcy planning may facilitate the dischargeability of certain types of debt.

 - Pre-Filing Stage -

-Credit Counseling.
+- Credit Counseling.
 You must complete a mandatory pre-bankruptcy creditor counseling program with one of the credit counseling agencies approved by the U.S. Trustee's Office before we can file your bankruptcy petition.
 There are currently three approved providers with which we have made arrangements.
-The program takes approximately 2 hours and can be completed by you at your convenience prior to bankruptcy filing.
-Telephone, internet and live in-person programs are available.
+The program takes approximately 1 hour and can be completed by you at your convenience prior to bankruptcy filing online or by phone.
 After you complete the credit counseling program, the provider electronically sends us a certificate of completion that we need for your bankruptcy filing.

 - Filing & Post-Filing Stage -